 The financial obligations of a mortgage and an increased operating expenses caused us to adopt new accounting and fund-raising strategies in order to maintain fiscal stability.

 The increased functions and responsibilities of running the theatre led the Board of Directors to hire the Theatre’s first Executive Director in 2001.
-A professional Education Director, Production Manager, Administrative Assistant and Director of Marketing have been added to the staff.
-In 2018, the theatre hired Suzanne Hudson-Smith as its new Executive Director.

 Players by the Sea has grown larger and more inclusive in its operations, education programs, membership and volunteer base, but it has not lost sight of the spirit in which it was founded—the passion of individuals for creating satisfying theatre experiences to share with audiences.